ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 only validation methods meeting these criteria are used.
 In particular, a domain secured via DNSSEC SHOULD either:

-  1. Use the "account-uri" parameter to ensure that only accounts which it controls are authorized to obtain certificates, or
+  1. Use the "accounturi" parameter to ensure that only accounts which it controls are authorized to obtain certificates, or

-  2. Exclusively use validation methods which rely solely on information obtained via DNSSEC, and use the "validation-methods" parameter to ensure that only such methods are used.
+  2. Exclusively use validation methods which rely solely on information obtained via DNSSEC, and use the "validationmethods" parameter to ensure that only such methods are used.

 Use without DNSSEC